Verbal reasoning is a test of skill, rather than knowledge. It measures how well someone can think, communicate and solve problems using words.

 Once they are reading regularly, encourage your child to read widely.
 This means reading fiction and non-fiction across plenty of genres, and by authors with different writing styles.
 Spotting the nuances in writing will help your child improve their comprehension skills, expand their vocabulary and gain more general knowledge.

-If you're looking for some new reading material for your child, why not download our recommended reading lists?
+If you're looking for some new reading material for your child, here are our top picks!

 Did you know that children learn over 1,000 new words each year?